 Arthroscopic acromioplasty is a procedure used to smooth out a part of your scapula (shoulder blade) called the acromion.
-Caregivers will insert a scope to see inside your shoulder.
+Healthcare providers will insert a scope to see inside your shoulder.
 A scope is a small, bendable tube with a camera on the end.

 The week before your procedure: